9ae/ace/characters/zaki.md

 Other names: The butterfly collector

-Birthday: May 5 / September 8
+Birthday: May 5 (Taurus)

-Place of Origin:
+Place of Origin: Thoth

-Family:
+Family: Deceased father and mother

 Friends: